grafana/pyroscope/docs/sources/operators-guide/architecture/about-grafana-fire-architecture/index.md

 ---
-title: "About the Grafana Fire architecture"
+title: "About the Grafana Phlare architecture"
 menuTitle: "About the architecture"
-description: "Learn about the Grafana Fire architecture."
+description: "Learn about the Grafana Phlare architecture."
 weight: 10
 ---

-# About the Grafana Fire architecture
+# About the Grafana Phlare architecture

-Grafana Fire has a microservices-based architecture.
+Grafana Phlare has a microservices-based architecture.
 The system has multiple horizontally scalable microservices that can run separately and in parallel.
-Grafana Fire microservices are called components.
+Grafana Phlare microservices are called components.

-Grafana Fire's design compiles the code for all components into a single binary.
+Grafana Phlare's design compiles the code for all components into a single binary.
 The `-target` parameter controls which component(s) that single binary will behave as.
-For those looking for a simple way to get started, Grafana Fire can also be run in [monolithic mode]({{< relref "../deployment-modes/index.md#monolithic-mode" >}}), with all components running simultaneously in one process.
+For those looking for a simple way to get started, Grafana Phlare can also be run in [monolithic mode]({{< relref "../deployment-modes/index.md#monolithic-mode" >}}), with all components running simultaneously in one process.
 For more information, refer to [Deployment modes]({{< relref "../deployment-modes/index.md" >}}).

-## Grafana Fire components
+## Grafana Phlare components

 Most components are stateless and do not require any data persisted between process restarts.
 Some components are stateful and rely on non-volatile storage to prevent data loss between process restarts.
 For details about each component, see its page in [Components]({{< relref "../components/_index.md" >}}).